MKudryash/MKudryash/README.md

 <p>👋I am a software developer with the option to work in various programming languages, including C#, Kotlin, Python, C, C++, Java and Swift. </p>

-<p>💻My professional skills cover a wide range of technologies such as .NET, RESTful Api,.Framework, PostgreSQL, MS SQL Server, Docker, Git, as well as mobile application development tools such as Android Studio and XCode.</p>
+<p>💻My professional skills cover a wide range of technologies such as .NET, Spring Boot, RESTful Api,.Framework, PostgreSQL, MS SQL Server, Docker, Git, as well as mobile application development tools such as Android Studio and XCode.</p>

 <p>🌟I specialize in web development, mobile and desktop applications, and always strive to create effective and intuitive solutions.</p>